curl/everything-curl/sourcecode-contributing.md

 A very popular and convenient way to make your own changes and contribute them back to the project is by doing a so called pull request on github.

-Then you first create your own version of the source tree, called forking, on the github web site.
-Then you get your own version of the curl git tree that you can clone to a local copy.
+First you create your own version of the source tree, called forking, on the github web site.
+That way you get your own version of the curl git tree that you can clone to a local copy.

 You edit your own local copy, commit the changes, push them to the git